 Type 1 Diabetes + Ramadan: Here’s How a Few People Are Observing

 Ramadan, the ninth and most sacred month of the Islamic calendar, is observed by the world’s 1.6 billion Muslims.
 Because the Muslim calendar is lunar—based on the phases of the moon—Ramadan shifts in the standard Gregorian calendar.
-In 2022, Ramadan begins at the start of April and runs through the start of May.

-While those who do not observe the month often associate Ramadan with fasting from food alone, Muslims observe the holy month in a variety of ways including community prayer, personal contemplation, studying of the Quran, a focus on charity and generosity including monetary donations, and more time with loved ones.
-Fasting is also not only for food; from dawn to sunset, Muslims also fast from liquids, smoking cigarettes, and engaging in sexual activity.
+While those who do not observe the month often associate Ramadan with fasting from food alone, Muslims observe the holy month in a variety of ways including community prayer, personal contemplation, studying of the Quran, a focus on charity and generosity including monetary donations and more time with loved ones.
+Fasting is also not only for food; from dawn to sunset, Muslims also fast from liquids, smoking cigarettes and engaging in sexual activity.
 They also try to minimize negative thoughts and emotions, including complaining and gossiping.

 For people with diabetes, especially those who are insulin-dependent or on any other blood-sugar-lowering medications, fluctuating blood sugar levels can make observing the fasting from food element of Ramadan challenging.
 While there are special exemptions for those who are pregnant, nursing, menstruating, ill, traveling, or who are young children or the elderly, many Muslims who have special considerations for fasting find ways to participate as they can.